QuintenQVD0/pterodactyl-documentation/docs/community/panel_Installation/debian.md

-# Debian 11
+# Debian 11 & 12

 :::tip
-This guide is based off the [official installation documentation](../../documentation/panel/getting_started.md) but is tailored specifically for Debian 11.
+This guide is based off the [official installation documentation](../../documentation/panel/getting_started.md) but is tailored specifically for Debian 11 and 12.
 :::

 ## Dependency Installation